PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 #set heading(numbering: "1.")

 = Introduction

+// Maybe explain terms like underelicitation and capture the flag

 Eliciting AI capabilities is hard.
 Yet accurately estimating them is important, especially when it comes to dangerous  capabilities, as it determines whether a model is safe to release.
 //Regulators and frontier AI Labs need to know if the model has capabilities to inflict substantial damage in the hands of a motivated malicious actor.